Pet Dental Care for Dogs and Cats in Branson, MO

 Common Treatments for Moderate to Advanced Dental Disease

-- Oral surgery and extractions with local nerve blocks, post-op x-rays, and laser therapy
+• Oral surgery and extractions with local nerve blocks, post-op x-rays, and laser therapy

-- Enamel sealant application
+• Enamel sealant application

-- Periodontal therapy
+• Periodontal therapy

-- Post-procedure pain control
+• Post-procedure pain control

 Home Dental Care Tips

 Daily home care goes a long way toward maintaining your pet’s oral health.
-Here are a few dog teeth brushing tips:
+Here are a few teeth brushing tips:

-- Start slowly and use flavored pet toothpaste.
+• Start slowly and use flavored pet toothpaste.

-- Brush in small circles along the gum line.
+• Brush in small circles along the gum line.

-- Reward your pet afterward to build a positive association.
+• Reward your pet afterward to build a positive association.

-What Does Dog Dental Cleaning Cost?
+What Does a Dental Cleaning for Your Pet Cost?

 Read more from Dr. Alison on dental health for dogs and cats to learn how proactive oral care supports a longer, happier life.